darylmatt/spm_g4t4/README.md

 2. Unzip the folder and open the package in VSCode
 3. Ensure that Python and Pylance extensions are installed on your VSCode
 4. Navigate to the flask_webapp folder and paste the provided .env file
-5. Install the corresponding dependencies in the terminal by calling the following commands:
+5. Install the corresponding dependencies in the terminal by running the file `install_dependencies.py` in the terminal using the command `python install_dependencies.py`
-   - `pip install Flask`
-   - `pip install flask-cors`
-   - `pip install flask_sql_alchemy`
-   - `pip install python-decouple`
-   - `pip install my-sql-connector-python`
 6. Run the app.py file in your terminal using the command `python app.py`
 7. Access the portal via `http://localhost:5500` on a browser.
 You should be automatically redirected to the login page `http://localhost:5500/login`.